data-atelier/2020-Big-Contest-Champion-League/README.md

 ## Background

-Big Contest is the biggest data analytics competition in South Korea that is held annually.
+Big Contest is the biggest data analytics competition with real-world problems in South Korea that is held annually.

 Our team, data atelier, took the pledge to participate in the champion league track.
 There, we solved a sales forecasting task for a home shopping company in the country.